s-muhammadkamran/simple-demo/README.md

 # Simple Example Repository

 This is just an example repository for training purposes.
-Some more text
+Some more text.